What is Lymphogranuloma Venereum?

 When the anus is involved:

 This is the most common presentation in men and women who have anal sex.
-Infection of the anus with LGV can cause anal pain, discharge and trouble using your bowels.
+Infection of the anus with LGV can cause pain in the anal canal, discharge or bleeding and the feeling of being unable to properly empty your bowels.
 The medical term for this is ‘proctitis’.

 When the genitals are involved: